 Small company stocks are generally riskier than large company stocks due to greater volatility and less liquidity.

 Bond funds are subject to credit risk and interest rate risk.
 Interest rate risk means, when interest rates rise, the value of the existing bonds decrease and vice versa.
 Changes in interest rates have a bigger impact on long duration holdings than on short duration holdings.

 The MyDestination Funds® (“Funds”) attempt to achieve their objectives by investing in the GuideStone Select Funds and other investments.
 The Funds are managed to a retirement date (“target date”) by adjusting the percentage of fixed income securities and equity securities to become more conservative each year until reaching the retirement year and then approximately 15 years thereafter.
 The target date in the name of the Funds is the approximate date when an investor plans to start withdrawing money.
 By investing in the Funds, you will also incur the expenses and risks of the underlying Select Funds and other investments.
 The principal risks of the Funds will change depending on the asset mix of the Select Funds in which they invest.
-You may directly invest in the Select Funds and other investments, except the Flexible Income Fund and Global Natural Resources Equity Fund.
+You may directly invest in the Select Funds and other investments.
 The Funds’ value will go up and down in response to changes in the share prices of the investments that they own.
 The amount invested in the Fund is not guaranteed to increase, is not guaranteed against loss, nor is the amount of the original investment guaranteed at the target date.
 It is possible to lose money by investing in the Funds.